SoftwareAG/webmethods-api-gateway-devops/README.md

 # About this repository

-This repository is a sample repository for someone to get started with a DevOps flow for SoftwareAG webmethods API Gateway assets.
-One can clone this repository then modify it to suite their organizational needs.
+This repository provides assets/scripts for users to setup an CI/CD for API Gateway assets.
+Please note, the assets/scripts/methods provided in this repository explains one of the ways of setting up the CI/CD and not the only way.
+The samples provided are mainly to explain the capabilities and not be used as-is.
+One can clone this repository, then modify it to suite their organizational needs - for example, have different number of environments, different type of deployment (Kubernetes based) etc.

 The samples in this repository use the API Gateway Promotion APIs for automation of the Devops flow.

 The repository has the following folders